 - meeting with key note speakers and experts in allied fields to learn from how they manage risk, innovate and get engagement / ownership from the community

 - developing working drafts to test for understanding

 - taking ideas from our writing group about how to move from strategy development to action planning

 - collaborating with the Biosecurity Queensland Ministerial Council (BQMAC) to find ways to have our progress in future action planning be independently monitored and evaluated

 Where to from here

-We will develop action plans for each of the themes and ensure that the action plans are monitored for implementation and followed up in an accountable way.
-We will be working with our key stakeholders to develop a process for developing future plans.
-We have an initial proposal for how to go forward in action planning, but buy-in from our future partners will be essential for the success of the model’s outcomes.
+Now that we have a solid foundation to work from, we will develop action plans for each of the themes and ensure they are monitored for implementation and followed up in an accountable way.
+For these plans to be successful, we need to work with our future partners.
+We will work with our key stakeholders to determine the best way we can develop Queensland's future plans for biosecurity.
 Find out more about the initial proposal for action planning.